Privacy Notice | Tarsus

 Privacy Notice

 At Tarsus Pharmaceuticals, Inc. (“Tarsus,” “we,” “us,” or “our”), we take your privacy seriously.
-Please read this Privacy Notice to learn what personal information we may process (e.g., collect, record, organize, structure, store, adapt or alter, retrieve, consult, use, disclose by transmission, disseminate or otherwise make available, align or combine, restrict, erase, or destroy), how we protect it, and your rights and choices with respect to your personal information.
+Please read this Privacy Notice to learn what personal data we may process (e.g., collect, record, organize, structure, store, adapt or alter, retrieve, consult, use, disclose by transmission, disseminate or otherwise make available, align or combine, restrict, erase, or destroy), how we protect it, and your rights and choices with respect to your personal data.
 This Privacy Notice applies to all Tarsus operations as well as websites, mobile applications and digital services (“Services”).
 By using or accessing our Services in any manner, you acknowledge that you accept the practices and policies outlined below, and you hereby consent that we will collect, use, and share your information as described in this Privacy Notice.

 Please note that the Services are currently only available to U.S. citizens or permanent residents age 18 and older.
 You may not use the Services if you are under the age of 18 or not a U.S. citizen or permanent resident.

 Remember that your use of Tarsus’s Services is at all times subject to our Terms of Use, which incorporates this Privacy Notice.
 Any terms we use in this Privacy Notice without defining them have the definitions given to them in the Terms of Use.
+This Privacy Notice does not address how we process “Consumer Health Data” or “Regulated Health Information” as that term is defined under applicable state law about consumers who reside in the states of Nevada, Washington, New York, and any other applicable U.S. jurisdiction.
+Please refer to our Health Data Privacy Policy for more details.

 If you have a disability, you may access this Privacy Notice in an alternative format by contacting .